 What is really expensive in Switzerland is meat.
 There’s almost no way around it.
 It is pretty common to pay 5-8CHF for 100 grams of meat.

 Sometimes in the mentioned shops, you can find a super deal for 3CHF (100 grams meat) or even less, but it is unlikely.
 Meat is expensive.
 You may try to be vegetarian during your holiday. 🙂

 Of course, you can buy as well lots of food in Germany or France or Italy and use that food later on in Switzerland.

-If you have a chance to heat the food, the frozen food is pretty decently priced in Switzerland, but if you want to make your own cheese meat bread sandwiches, that can come up to high prices.
+If you have a chance to heat the food, the frozen food is pretty decently priced in Switzerland.

-Well, the lowest price for take away pizza I saw in Switzerland was 10 CHF.
+Well, the lowest price for taking away the pizza I saw in Switzerland was 10 CHF.
 Kebab – 8-10 CHF.
 Coffee in Starbucks?
-Be ready to pay 5-6 CHF for cappuccino.
-Sushi?
-That is pricey, if you want to travel on a budget, avoid sushi 🙂 What can be quite cheap is some chinese food, but don’t expect to get a meal for less than 10 CHF.
-That is unlikely.
+Be ready to pay 5-6 CHF for a cappuccino.

 I will give you a simple example.
-I was a few days ago in Morcote in italian side of Switzerland, in a pretty simple restaurant, not fancy or high priced.
-So I took one pizza, espresso and a glass of coke: that was 27.70 CHF (around 25 euros).
+I was a few days ago in Morcote (check out my Morcote adventure) on the Italian side of Switzerland, in a pretty simple restaurant, not fancy or high priced.
+So I took one pizza, espresso and a glass of coke.
+In total, I’ve paid 27.70 CHF (around 25 euros).